-3.1.
-Production and characterisation

 3.1.1.
-Build quality and conformity.
-It is shown in table 2, that out of the AM W-6%Ta lattices geometry (L2, L3, L6) produced by the company Renishaw, that the L3 lattice has the best conformity to the intended CAD geometry.
-The results of this table were ascertained by taking Feret length and width measurements of the intended CAD features, and comparing these to the as-built features, as shown in figure 4.
-The overbuild in all lattice types is witnessed from the lefthand side of the images (red shading indicates the intended surface build geometry from CAD model).
+Build quality and conformity

+It is shown in TABLE 2, that out of the AM W-6%Ta lattices geometry (L2, L3, L6) produced by the company Renishaw, that the L3 lattice has the best conformity to the intended CAD geometry.
+The results of this table were ascertained by taking Feret length and width measurements of the intended CAD features, and comparing these to the as-built features, as shown in FIG 4.
+The overbuild in all lattice types is witnessed from the left handside of the images (red shading indicates the intended surface build geometry from CAD model).
 It is important to note that the L3 lattice contains the coarsest lattice features, which would enable superior conformity in the final built product.
-Interestingly, the Fraunhofer lattices had overall superior geometric conformity when compared to the Renishaw samples (table 2).
+Interestingly, the Fraunhofer lattices had overall superior geometric conformity when compared to the Renishaw samples (TABLE 2).
 The cause of this may be the use of a continuous laser at Fraunhofer, versus a pulsed laser used at Renishaw which may lead to issues of unreliable and inaccurate powder consolidation.